alexveden/cython-dev-tools/README.md

 Check the `cy_tools_samples/debugging/` for more tricks on how to set breakpoints, c-style (not python!) asserts and debug them.

-### Debugging the debugger
+### Troubleshooting the debugger
 This functionality is still under development, so expect bugs everywhere.

-However, this is a hit list:
+However, there are some common issues with the Cython debugger:

-1. Make sure that you are using debug version of python
+1. Make sure that you are using **debug** version of python
 2. Make sure that the current build is debug, try to force rebuild
 ```
 cytool build --debug --force